-WALTER L. KREBS Director from May 1989 to April 1991 and since May 1995 Age: 64
+Walter L. Krebs Director from May 1989 to April 1991 and

-Mr. Krebs is the Senior Vice President-Finance, Chief Financial Officer of Service America Systems, Inc., a wholly owned subsidiary of the Company ("Service America"), and has held this position since October 1997.
-Previously, he retired in April 1996 as Director - Financial Services of DiverseyLever, Inc. (formerly known as Diversey Corporation), Detroit, Michigan (specialty chemicals) ("Diversey"), having held this position since April 1991.
-Previously, from January 1990 to April 1991, he was a Senior Vice President and the Chief Financial Officer of the Company's then wholly owned subsidiary, DuBois Chemicals, Inc. ("DuBois").
+Director from May 1989 to April 1991 and since May 1995 Age: 69 Mr. Krebs retired as Senior Vice President-Finance, Chief Financial Officer and Treasurer of Service America Systems, Inc., a wholly owned subsidiary of the Company ("Service America"), in July 1999, having held that position since October 1997.
+Previously, he was a Director-Financial Services of DiverseyLever, Inc. (formerly known as Diversey Corporation), Detroit, Michigan (specialty Chemicals) ("Diversey") from April 1991 to April 1996.
+Previously, from January 1990 to April 1991, he was a Senior Vice President and the Chief Financial Officer of the Company's then-wholly owned subsidiary, DuBois Chemicals, Inc. ("DuBois").